-This post was sponsored by Fresh From Florida as part of an Influencer Activation for Influence Central.
+This grilled corn on the cob recipe was sponsored by Fresh From Florida as part of an Influencer Activation for Influence Central.

 Here in Ohio, summer parties just scream for a big platter of steaming grilled corn on the cob.
 Unfortunately, local fresh sweet corn won’t be harvested until later this summer…

 Needless to say, I’m super thankful for the beautiful bounty of Florida-grown sweet corn that has been filling our markets lately!
 When I saw the sign advertising “fresh Florida sweet corn” in the produce section while picking up some Father’s Day steaks this past Sunday, I simply couldn’t resist grabbing a dozen ears.
 The husks were a beautiful bright green with slightly sticky and damp tassels, so I knew these ears were as fresh from Florida as it gets!

 While fresh sweet corn is delicious boiled and dripping with butter and a little salt, I felt like Father’s Day called for a little something special — like grilled corn on the cob.
 Though slightly more time consuming than just throwing a few ears on to boil, I promise you it’s totally worth the extra effort.